Engee documentation

 Details

-The efficiency of torque transmission between the drive and driven gears.
-The efficiency value is inversely proportional to the power loss in the meshing.
+The efficiency of torque transmission between the driving and driven gears.
+The efficiency value is inversely proportional to the power loss in the engagement.

 Dependencies

-To use this parameter, set the Friction model parameter to `Constant efficiency'.
+To use this parameter, set for the parameter Friction model meaning Constant efficiency.

 Default value